Vision:

 Cross-Pollination of Learning:

-Inquiry Investigations learning involves skills and strategies across all learning areas as seen here.
+Inquiry Investigations learning involves skills and strategies across all learning areas.
 Students are encouraged to draw on other learning to investigate in depth through hands-on, collaborative learning.
 Teachers facilitate students' thinking through immersing them in a range of activities to draw on all curriculum areas.

 Big Ideas: